algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- Iphone 11 NFC module- LightBlue app
+- iPhone 11 NFC module- LightBlue app

 **Steps:**

 1. Check if the deep sleep mode is enabled by moving the device and ensuring no sound is emitted from it.
-2. Check on LightBlue app that no Bluetooth device named "SportShield 5" is available.
+2. Check on the LightBlue app that no Bluetooth device named "SportShield 5" is available.
 3. Bring the phone close to the board NFC reader.

 ### 20. Single device pairing over BLE